keif/keif.github.io/src/data/blog/2025-10-20-blog-post-migration-to-hetzner.md

     - VPS
 description: How I became a hosting provider connoisseur by migrating from localhost to Render to Fly.io to Hetzner—all because of a memory-hungry sprite sheet and basic economics.
 ---

-# From Localhost to Hetzner: A Love Story in Four Acts

 _Or: How I Became a Hosting Provider Connoisseur Without Meaning To_